Kaggle/kaggle-api/docs/README.md

   -h, --help   show this help message and exit competition  Competition URL suffix (use "kaggle competitions list" to show options)
-               If empty, the default competition will be used (use "kaggle config set competition")" -v, --csv    Print results in CSV format (if not set print in table format) -q, --quiet  Suppress printing information about the upload/download progress
+               If empty, the default competition will be used (use "kaggle config set competition")" -v, --csv    Print results in CSV format (if not set then print in table format) -q, --quiet  Suppress printing information about the upload/download progress
 ```